TaoRS/edp-tanto-fado-sensitive-data/README.md

 - Biography
 - and others

-I do think that this information allows for any creative scammer to be able to at least try to scam these people.
+I do think that this information enables scammers to try and scam these people.
+And this needs addressing.

 ----